MicrosoftLearning/mslearn-postgresql/Instructions/Labs/11-explore-azure-ai-extension.md

     You can use either `KEY 1` or `KEY 2`.
 Always having two keys allows you to securely rotate and regenerate keys without causing service disruption.

 3. Once you have your endpoint and key, maximize the Cloud Shell pane again, then use the commands below to add your values to the configuration table.
-Ensure you replace the `{endpoint}` and `{api-key}` tokens with the values you retrieved from the Azure portal.
+Ensure you replace the `{endpoint}` and `{api-key}` tokens with the values you copied from the Azure portal.

     ```sql
     SELECT azure_ai.set_setting('azure_openai.endpoint', '{endpoint}');